Tang Jiali (model)

-In these works, Tang Jiali often appeared in full frontal nudity, which sparked controversy in mainland China's society at the time.
-Starting from the publication of her second book, "Tang Jiali Art Nude Photography," in 2004, her photos gained significant attention and became highly searched in search engine Baidu.
+In these works, Tang often appeared in full frontal nudity, which sparked controversy in Chinese society at the time.
+Starting from the publication of her second book, Tang Jiali Art Nude Photography, in 2004, her photos gained significant attention and became highly searched in search engine Baidu.

-Nude Art Photography
+Nude art photography

-Tang Jiali Art Nude Photography (汤加丽人体艺术写真)
+Tang Jiali Art Nude Photography

-In September 2002, Tang Jiali published her first photography collection, "Tang Jiali Art Nude Photography," with the aim of preserving her beauty of youth.
+In September 2002, Tang published her first photography collection, Tang Jiali Art Nude Photography, with the aim of preserving her beauty of youth.
 Although it gained significant attention, it also faced criticism and backlash, leading to pressure and debates over whether her work was considered art or pornography.
-As a result of her work, Tang Jiali lost her job with the Eastern Song and Dance Troupe, and her job opportunities were restricted.
+As a result of her work, Tang lost her job with the Eastern Song and Dance Troupe, and her job opportunities were restricted.
 She mentioned that her father initially opposed her nude modeling but later came to understand and forgive her.

-Legal Disputes
+Legal disputes

-Before the publication of her book, Tang Jiali claimed that she designed 90% of the poses in her first photography collection.
+Before the publication of her book, Tang claimed that she designed 90% of the poses in her first photography collection.
 However, after the book was published, she stated that she was forced into the process.
-The photographer, Zhang Xulong, contradicted her claims, stating that he was responsible for the creative design of the poses and that Tang Jiali voluntarily signed a contract for the photoshoot.
+The photographer, Zhang Xulong, contradicted her claims, stating that he was responsible for the creative design of the poses and that Tang voluntarily signed a contract for the photoshoot.
 This dispute led to legal issues between Zhang Xulong and People's Fine Arts Publishing House.
-Eventually, the publishing house was ordered to publicly apologize to Zhang Xulong and stop using Tang Jiali's name as the author in reprints.
-Some photos in the book were edited by Tang Jiali without Zhang Xulong's authorization, leading to a copyright dispute between her and Zhang Xulong, resulting in Tang Jiali being ordered to compensate Zhang Xulong and apologize.
+Eventually, the publishing house was ordered to publicly apologize to Zhang Xulong and stop using Tang's name as the author in reprints.
+Some photos in the book were edited by Tang without Zhang Xulong's authorization, leading to a copyright dispute between her and Zhang Xulong, resulting in Tang being ordered to compensate Zhang Xulong and apologize.

 Reception

-Photographer Zhang Xulong expressed confusion over the criticism of "Tang Jiali Art Nude Photography."
+Photographer Zhang Xulong expressed confusion over the criticism of Tang Jiali Art Nude Photography.
 He believed it was a legitimate art nude work, emphasizing the importance of a proper appreciation attitude.
-The book's editor, Guan Hong, considered that Tang Jiali's choices in attire and black-and-white photography demonstrated innovative and avant-garde ideas.
-Some reviewers found Tang Jiali's photos to exude an Eastern charm, characterized by elegance, naturalness, and a calm expression.
+The book's editor, Guan Hong, considered that Tang's choices in attire and black-and-white photography demonstrated innovative and avant-garde ideas.
+Some reviewers found Tang's photos to exude an Eastern charm, characterized by elegance, naturalness, and a calm expression.
 Although her work explored female beauty and sensuality, it prioritized a natural, gentle, and aesthetic portrayal, avoiding overtly sexual associations.

-"Tang Jiali Art Nude Photography(汤加丽人体艺术摄影)"
+Tang Jiali Art Nude Photography

-Motivation of Publication
+Motivation of publication

-After the controversy surrounding her first photography collection, and with the consolation and guidance of People's Fine Arts Publishing House leadership, Tang Jiali voluntarily created a second art nude collection titled "Tang Jiali Art Nude Photography" to prove that her art was not pornography but genuine art.
+After the controversy surrounding her first photography collection, and with the consolation and guidance of People's Fine Arts Publishing House leadership, Tang voluntarily created a second art nude collection titled "Tang Jiali Art Nude Photography" to prove that her art was not pornography but genuine art.